mateussenne/glasses-finder/README.md

 # README
+** **WIP** ** This project is still under development.
 ## Take or upload your photo, receive the results!

-** **WIP** ** This project is still under development.
-The goal is help people that can't decide which glasses to buy, by creating an application that scans your face and gives a few options of glasses that might look good on the detected face shape.
+The goal is help people that can't decide which glasses to buy, creating an application that scans the face and gives a few options of glasses that might look good on the detected face shape.

+The application will process your photo by converting the image to a base64 string before connecting to the [Faceshape API](https://github.com/Dudu197/faceshape-api).
+After analyzing the results of the API, we will display glasses stored on our database that matches the face format with purchase links.

+There will be a roadmap with more features and bug corrections soon.

 ## Simple as two clicks